101 Unhealthiest Habits on the Planet

 This is a top gripe of many doctors and health experts, who say you might be second-guessing yourself out of good care.
 "Letting the Internet guide your decisions may delay a correct diagnosis and appropriate treatment," says cardiologist Robert Rosenson, MD, director of the cardiometabolics unit at Mount Sinai Hospital in New York City.
 "Engaging your physician is essential to an accurate diagnosis that may be life saving."

-The Remedy Rx: Do your research, but leave the diagnosing to the experts.
+The Rx: Do your research, but leave the diagnosing to the experts, and call your doctor if you think you might have the coronavirus.

 You're Accepting Sleep Problems As "Just Part Of Getting Older"